Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 The Russian girl was throwing some intense eye contact at me, but I ignored it.
 She was not my type and was too unfit for my taste.
 This was the first time I saw an obese Russian girl.

 Later I realized, she sleeps in the same room.
 I think I could have some action If I wanted to.
 When I entered the room, she was still awake, busy with her phone, but smiling when she saw me coming.
-Honestly, I was totally exhausted and would rather sleep than doing anything else.
+Honestly, I was exhausted and would rather sleep than doing anything else.

 Klaipeda Day 2 – Trip to Nida

 Before leaving Klaipeda, I finally went to explore Klaipeda City center.
 The whole city was pretty much deserted.
-And besides petite main square with a big fountain, there was not much to see.
+And besides the petite main square with a big fountain, there was not much to see.
 So I went straight to the Klaipeda port.

 Getting to Nida